 - Comfort.
 I do not use the public transport system unless I have to.
 Even though most cities in Turkey have an excellent bus system, I use a car or taxi service.
 I only use the metro in metropolitan cities like Istanbul because driving or taking a taxi can be slower and less comforting than the metro.

 - Having your car also gives you the advantage of deciding your own hours.
 You can visit major tourist attractions before or after the tours arrive.
-Going to touristic places like Pamukkale or Ephesus before 10 AM or after 4 PM will likely decrease the crowd of tourists.
-Also, especially in the summer, I do not like to be on buses with other people.
+Going to tourist places like Pamukkale or Ephesus before 10 AM or after 4 PM will likely decrease the crowd of tourists.
+Also, especially in the summer, I dislike being on buses with other people.